K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

   ````

 -   **Container**[^3]: An open cloud platform provides each independent execution space for the applications being deployed, which is called a container.
-    The droplets are distributed to the container in the start step.
+    The droplets are deployed to the container in the start step.

 ### <a name="23"/>2.3.
 Buildpack Architecture